 3. Know If Your Infrastructure Is Future Ready

-Today, 98% of America’s school districts can take advantage of digital learning, but 2% of students are still on the wrong side of the digital divide.
+Today, 99% of America’s schools have enough Internet connectivity to make digital learning available in their classrooms, but 1% of students are still on the wrong side of the digital divide.
 If your district hasn’t already conducted a full Future Ready Infrastructure Assessment, you can begin to gauge your readiness for digital learning, by asking your technology leaders three simple questions:

 - Can all students do online testing simultaneously?

 - Can we add devices without worrying about reliable Internet access?